-DELIVERY I acc to facc Face-to-face, Distance learning, etc USE OF INFORMATION AND Traditional blackboard teaching, supported by Use of ICT in teaching, laboratory education uploading documents in the above website communication with students (syllabus, problem sets, announcements, etc.) TEACHING METHODS Semester workload The manner and methods of teaching are described in detail.
-LECTURES 523=156 Lectures, seminars, laboratory practice RECITATIONS 83=24 tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. DIRECTED STUDY 101=10 The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Course total 190
+DELIVERY Face-to-face, Distance learning, etc. Face-to-face USE OF INFORMATION AND YES COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
+LECTURES 48 HOURS Lectures, seminars, laboratory practice, RECITATIONS 8 HOURS fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS the EC13 Course total 56 HOURS